 Sandy Alcantara tosses complete-game, 5-hitter as the Marlins beat Yankees 3-1

 Alcantara (5-10) struck out 10 in his major league-leading third complete game and first home win since going the distance against Minnesota on April 4.
-The reigning NL Cy Young Award winner induced 10 groundouts before a season-best crowd of 33,986.
+The reigning NL Cy Young Award winner coaxed 11 groundouts before a season-best crowd of 33,980.

+“Today was as good as you’ve seen him,” Marlins manager Skip Schumaker said.
+“Maybe the Twins game matches that, but where we are in the season for him to do that, it was a really impressive outing at a time where our team needed it the most.”

+In his previous home start against Philadelphia, Alcantara was lifted after eight scoreless innings and 100 pitches.
+The Phillies rallied in the ninth and won 3-1.

 Arraez’s two-run blast in the first inning staked Miami to an early lead.
 The 409-foot shot against Yankees starter Michael King bounced off the first row of upper deck seats in right-center.
-It was Arraez’s fourth homer of the season.
+It was Arraez’s fourth homer of the season and longest of his career.

+“I don’t focus on home runs, just on putting the ball in play,” Arraez said.
+“Today before the game I worked with my hitting instructor and we made a minor adjustment.
+Basically, I just had to relax more at home, wait for the ball and use my hands.”

+Arraez began Saturday on a 1-for-12 skid.
+He was removed from the leadoff spot and has since hit second or third.

 The Marlins increased their lead on Joey Wendle’s RBI single off Jhony Brito in the fourth.